Or the general definition is:

 Example: Combustion of Hydrogen

 Consider the combustion of hydrogen in air.
-In a flame of pure hydrogen gas, burning in air, the hydrogen (H2) reacts with oxygen (O2) to form water (H2O) and releases energy.
+In a flame of pure hydrogen gas burning in the air, the hydrogen (H2) reacts with oxygen (O2) to form water (H2O) and releases energy.

-Energetically, the process can be considered to require the energy to dissociate the H2 and O2, but then the bonding of the H2O returns the system to a bound state with negative potential.
-It is actually more negative than the bound states of the reactants, and the formation of the two water molecules is therefore an exothermic reaction, which releases 5.7 eV of energy.
+Energetically, the process can require the energy to dissociate the H2 and O2, but then the bonding of the H2O returns the system to a bound state with negative potential.
+It is more negative than the bound states of the reactants, and the formation of the two water molecules is, therefore, an exothermic reaction, which releases 5.7 eV of energy.

 2H2(g) + O2(g) → 2H2O(g)

-The balance of energy before and after the reaction can be illustrated schematically with the state in which all atoms are free taken as the reference for energy.
+The energy balance before and after the reaction can be illustrated schematically with the state in which all atoms are free taken as the reference for energy.

 Law of Conservation of Mass-Energy – Mass-Energy Equivalence

 At the beginning of the 20th century, the notion of mass underwent a radical revision.
-Mass lost its absoluteness.
+The mass lost its absoluteness.
 One of the striking results of Einstein’s theory of relativity is that mass and energy are equivalent and convertible one into the other.
 Equivalence of the mass and energy is described by Einstein’s famous formula E = mc2.
-In words, energy equals mass multiplied by the speed of light squared.
+In other words, energy equals mass multiplied by the speed of light squared.
 Because the speed of light is a very large number, the formula implies that any small amount of matter contains a very large amount of energy.
-The mass of an object was seen to be equivalent to energy, to be interconvertible with energy, and to increase significantly at exceedingly high speeds near that of light.
-The total energy of an object was understood to comprise its rest mass as well as its increase of mass caused by increase in kinetic energy.
+The mass of an object was seen as equivalent to energy, interconvertible with energy, and increasing significantly at exceedingly high speeds near that of light.
+The total energy of an object was understood to comprise its rest mass and its increase of mass caused by an increase in kinetic energy.

-In special theory of relativity certain types of matter may be created or destroyed, but in all of these processes, the mass and energy associated with such matter remains unchanged in quantity.
-It was found the rest mass an atomic nucleus is measurably smaller than the sum of the rest masses of its constituent protons, neutrons and electrons.
+In the special theory of relativity, certain types of matter may be created or destroyed.
+Still, the mass and energy associated with such matter remain unchanged in quantity in all of these processes.
+It was found the rest mass of an atomic nucleus is measurably smaller than the sum of the rest masses of its constituent protons, neutrons, and electrons.
 Mass was no longer considered unchangeable in the closed system.
 The difference is a measure of the nuclear binding energy which holds the nucleus together.
-According to the Einstein relationship (E = mc2) this binding energy is proportional to this mass difference and it is known as the mass defect.
+According to the Einstein relationship (E = mc2), this binding energy is proportional to this mass difference, known as the mass defect.

-During the nuclear splitting or nuclear fusion, some of the mass of the nucleus gets converted into huge amounts of energy and thus this mass is removed from the total mass of the original particles, and the mass is missing in the resulting nucleus.
-The nuclear binding energies are enormous, they are of the order of a million times greater than the electron binding energies of atoms.
+During the nuclear splitting or nuclear fusion, some of the mass of the nucleus gets converted into huge amounts of energy.
+Thus this mass is removed from the total mass of the original particles, and the mass is missing in the resulting nucleus.
+The nuclear binding energies are enormous, and they are a million times greater than the electron binding energies of atoms.

 See also: Energy Release from Fission